Restoring Exploration after Post-Training: Latent Exploration Decoding for Large Reasoning Models: Introduction

 Across multiple reasoning benchmarks~\cite{gsm8k,aime,math500,gpqa,livecodebench} and models~\cite{mimo,qwen3,llama3,dpsk}, LED consistently improves pass@1 and pass@16 accuracy by 0.61 and 1.03 percentage points, over regular decoding and other strong baseline methods~\cite{dola,softthinking,singlethreded}.
 The performance gain comes with negligible inference overhead and no extra training.
 Furthermore, by applying LED, high temperature reactivates effective exploration on RL post-trained LRMs.

-To conclude, our contributions are threefold: \begin{itemize} \item We identify and analyze entropy collapse in RL-post-trained LRMs, and reveal the existence of latent entropy preserved in intermediate layers. \item We propose Latent Exploration Decoding (LED), a simple yet effective decoding strategy that restores exploration by leveraging latent representations. \item Extensive experiments across five models and six benchmarks demonstrate consistent accuracy improvements of LED, increasing pass@1 and pass@16 by 0.61 and 1.03 percentage points, respectively, with negligible extra inference cost. \end{itemize}
+To conclude, our contributions are threefold: \begin{itemize} \item We identify and analyze entropy collapse in RL-post-trained LRMs, and reveal the existence of latent entropy preserved in intermediate layers. \item We propose Latent Exploration Decoding (LED), a simple yet effective decoding strategy that restores exploration by leveraging latent representations. \item Extensive experiments across five models and six benchmarks demonstrate consistent accuracy improvements of LED, increasing pass@1 and pass@16 by 0.61 and 1.03 percentage points, respectively.
+Furthermore, integrating LED into GRPO as the rollout strategy yields faster reward improvement and higher final performance. \end{itemize}